 A child’s imagination is akin to breathing; it just happens.
-Most of my childhood was fueled by it, shrouding my life in more fantasy than reality.
+For me, it shrouded my young life with more fantasy than reality.

 Out of my parents’ four children, I was the only son, which meant I naturally discovered ways to play alone.
 Fortunately, for the sake of my imagination, my family lived in a part of town that enabled me to wander freely in the surrounding wooded tracts.
 Countless hours were spent wandering in these irresistible environs as my imagination inevitably transformed them into different worlds.

 As I grew up, the imagined world of my childhood faded into the mundanity of reality.
 Now, as an adult with a wife and son, reality has never been more pressing.
 Bills, appointments at the doctor, child-raising hurdles, jobs, vehicle maintenance and other responsibilities now occupy the greater part of my life.

 But nothing in reality could ever erase the things formed in my childhood fantasies.
 It’s as if part of me will always relish those youthful reveries.
 It makes me wonder: must I abandon childhood to become an adult?
 After all, didn’t Paul say he left childish ways behind him when he became a man (1 Cor.
 13:11)?

 But then…didn’t Jesus associate the kingdom of heaven with childlikeness (Matthew 18:3-4; 19:14)?

 So which is it?
 Abandon childishness or liken myself to a child?
 Where’s the balance?